alan-platform/alan-platform.github.io/pages/tutorials/data-import-export/data-import-export.md

 ```

 ## CSV upload/import
-To import data in CSV format, you can drop a CSV file at the drop zone.
+**Import CSV** asks for a file and loads it into the collection.
-The CSV file contents should adhere to a specific format.
+The contents have to follow a specific format.
 The CSV file that you can [download](#csv-downloadexport), specifies this format.
 Specifically, it shows you for which columns you need to provide values.
 If you upload a CSV file that contains errors, you will get an error report explaining what should be fixed.